Madhura-Sarkar/Code-Elements-HTML-CSS-JS-/Interactive Dual-Style Cards/README.md

 ## Features
 - **Wireframe Cards**: Minimalist design using dashed borders and transparent backgrounds for quick prototyping.
 - **Designed Cards**: Interactive and colorful cards with smooth hover animations and scaling effects.
-- Responsive design that adjusts to the center of the viewport.
+- Responsive design that adjusts to the center of the viewport. (not responsive in smaller device)

 ## Technologies Used
 - **HTML5** for structure.